 Monday - Friday, 8:00 a.m. - 5:00 p.m.

 Dr. James L. Moore III – Executive Director

 Dr. James L. Moore III serves as the inaugural director of the Todd Anthony Bell National Resource Center on the African American Male at The Ohio State University.
 Additionally, he is a full professor in the College of Education and Human Ecology.

 For more details about Dr. Moore, click here.

 Dr. Robert A. Bennett III – Special Assistant to the Executive Director

 Dr. Robert A. Bennett III is the Special Assistant to the Executive Director of the BNRC and a Program Specialist with Education Abroad in the Office of International Affairs (OIA) at The Ohio State University.
+He is also an instructor in the Department of African American and African Studies.
 A native of Decatur, Georgia, Bennett graduated from Morehouse College with a Bachelor of Arts degree in History with honors, and was also a member of the football team.
 He earned his Master of Arts degree and Doctor of Philosophy in History from The Ohio State University.
 During his time at Ohio State, he has also worked with the Student Athlete Support Services Office (SASSO).
 His research interests are 20th century American history, college athletics, and international education.
 He has publications in Racism in College Athletics, The Journal of African American History, Journal for the Study of Sports and Athletes in Education, and the Journal of Sport History.
 Bennett is also co-editor for Black Males and Intercollegiate Athletics: An Exploration of Problems and Solutions.
 He is currently working on his monograph Produce, Achieve, Prosper: The Black Economic Union and the Drive for Green Power.

 Melvina Smith – Office Staff Coordinator